aidando73/bitbucket-syntax-highlighting/README.md

 It is unlikely that Bitbucket will implement this feature, and thus this extension was created.

 Syntax highlighting is not just for cosmetics, it's significantly easier to read code when it's highlighted.

-Suppose you were tasked with reviewing this file:
+🙁 Before:

 ![Before](./design/vagrantfile-non-highlighted.png)

-The same file is much easier to read when it's highlighted:
+😄 After:

 ![After](./design/vagrantfile-highlighted.png)

 The latter is easier to review, as there is separation between comments, variables, constants, functions, classes, keywords, etc.
-This extension will:
+Therefore, this extension will:

 - ✅ Decrease the cognitive load of reviewing code
 - ✅ Decrease the time it takes to review a pull request